 And the results are really interesting.

-After growing and studying the different varieties, Tall Fescue has a much deeper root system (about 18″ to be exact) than Kentucky Bluegrass, Ryegrasses, etc.
+After growing and studying different varieties, they determined that Tall Fescue has a much deeper root system (about 18″ to be exact) than Kentucky Bluegrass, Ryegrasses, etc.

 But that’s not all!

-They found that Japanese beetles were less likely to lay their eggs in this particular variety.
+They found that Japanese beetles were less likely to lay their eggs in this particular grass variety.

 To understand why this is important, we need to understand their lifecycle.